hsanchez/hsanchez.github.io/projects/index.md

 ---
 layout: default
 title: Projects
-description: You can check out some of previous and current projects
+description: You can check out some of my previous and current projects
 ---

 {{page.description}}